chetankumar9903/Restaurant_Website/README.md

-# David Chu's China Bistro
+# The Fusion Feast
 ![Restaurant Image](overview3.png)

-Welcome to David Chu's China Bistro!
-This repository contains the source code for a restaurant website designed to showcase the offerings and services of David Chu's China Bistro.
+Welcome to The Fusion Feast!
+This repository contains the source code for a restaurant website designed to showcase the offerings and services of The Fusion Feast.
 The website features a responsive design, making it accessible on various devices, and includes sections for the menu, about information, awards, contact details, and customer testimonials.

 ## Visit Site:
  https://chetankumar9903.github.io/Restaurant_Website/